-- Average congestion on selected roads will remain below 20 seconds delay per km travelled despite traffic growth (currently 20 seconds delay per km). - At least 80% of all trips up to 1 km and 60% of all trips between 1 and 2 kms will be walked or cycled (74% and 19% respectively in 2004). - At least 15.6% of journey to work trips will be made using public passenger transport (currently 15.6%). - Less than 442 million litres of petrol and diesel per annum will be used for transport purposes (currently 459 million litres).
+- Average congestion on selected roads will remain below 20 seconds delay per km travelled despite traffic growth (currently 20 seconds delay per km). - At least 80% of all trips up to 1 km and 60% of all trips between 1 and 2 kms will be walked or cycled (74% and 19% respectively in 2004). - Journey to work trips using public passenger transport will increase by 20%. - Less than 442 million litres of petrol and diesel per annum will be used for transport purposes (currently 459 million litres).

-- An annual report on the Regional Land Transport Strategy will be approved by Council within a budget of \$73,000. - Greater Wellington will commence a travel planning programme within a budget of \$1,025,000. - Greater Wellington will progress the review of the Regional Land Transport Strategy within a budget of \$230,000.
+- An annual report on the Regional Land Transport Strategy will be approved by Council within a budget of \$73,000. - · Greater Wellington will commence a travel planning programme within a budget of \$1,025,000. - Greater Wellington will progress the review of the Regional Land Transport Strategy within a budget of \$230,000.

-• Greater Wellington will commence an upgrade of the Wellington Transport Strategic Model within a budget of \$360,000.
+Greater Wellington will commence an upgrade of the Wellington Transport Strategic Model within a budget of \$360,000.